MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 ### downloadmanifest.invalidhash

-This event denotes a security validation of our files failed.
-We use this event for ensuring the update process works as expected and to help troubleshoot errors.
+This event indicates a security validation of our files failed.
+Microsoft uses this event for ensuring the update process works as expected and to help troubleshoot errors.

 The following fields are collected:

 - **App** - The application process sending the event

+- **AppID** - Identifier of application related to the event

 - **AppInfo_Language** - The language the application is running under

 - **AppVersionLong** - The application Version

+- **CatalogID** - Identifier for the application catalog related to the event

 - **Channel** - The preference for audience